Where are you located?

 Please educate yourself on your deductible (in an insurance policy), a specified amount of money that the insured must pay before an insurance company will pay a claim, and co-pay (a payment made by a beneficiary (especially for health services) in addition to that made by an insurer) or co-insurance (a type of insurance in which the insured pays a share of the payment made against a claim).

 I’ll ask you to fill out an insurance worksheet form (which I will provide) and bring it to your first appointment.
-You can get this information by calling the customer service on the back of your healthcare insurance card.
+You can get this information by calling the customer service number on the back of your healthcare insurance card.

 I’m happy to provide you a Super Bill (a detailed receipt for your to submit to your insurance company for out of network benefits).
 Again, make sure you call the number on the back of your insurance card for information on how this works.